JosephEoff/josepheoff.github.io/_posts/2021-05-15-howtosolder-17-headset.md

 # Tools

-There's two parts to this job - figuring out the which wire goes where, and connecting the wires to the new plug.
+There's two parts to this job - figuring out which wire goes where, and connecting the wires to the new plug.

 You'll need the following tools: